• More

 5. Transportation Options

-• Monorail Access: Resorts such as Disney’s Grand Floridian Resort & Spa, Bay Lake Tower, and Disney’s Polynesian Villas & Bungalows offer monorail access to the Magic Kingdom and EPCOT.
+Resorts like Grand Floridian, Polynesian, and Bay Lake Tower offer monorail access to Magic Kingdom and EPCOT.

 Conclusion